5th Age Campaigns' home rules

 A vial of Holy/Unholy water can be sprinkled on the ground for 1 minute to consecrate/desecrate a 10’ radius area where the water is sprinkled.
 The effect lasts for 12 hours, and standing on consecrated/desecrated ground provides a bonus to any saving throw made by good/evil creatures equal to the strength of their Alignment Mapping.

 This campaign use passive investigation to identify illusions as such, and uses an Illusion check for each illusion created, as well as the option to disbelieve that something they are seeing is real or not using a reaction.
 Check the spells’ rules section for more details.

-Players that just have received at least one inspiration may instead give one (and only one) of them to another player currently with them.
+Players that just have been granted at least one inspiration may instead give one (and only one) of them to another player currently with them.